liamAthookie/audioconnector-realtime-shim/instructions/Handover_Agent_Instructions.md

 - Keep the message concise (under 30 seconds when spoken)
 - Do not attempt to resolve their issue yourself
 - Do not ask for additional information
+- After delivering the handover message and confirming the customer's questions have been answered, use the `end_call` tool to end the call and return control to Genesys

 Example responses: